 Greylisting is a term used by services such as URIBL to designate aspects of sender reputation and overall deliverability.
-Currently, URIBL maintains a set of whitelists, blacklists and greylists.
+Currently, URIBL maintains a set of whitelists, blocklists and greylists.

 How Do You Get Added To A Greylist?